Slack: The smart person's guide

 When did Slack launch?

-Slack was originally developed as an internal communication tool for the team working on the computer game "Glitch" (which has been forked as "Eleven").
-While the plans for that game did not meet expectations, Slack held more promise as a product, and was publicly launched in August 2013.
+Slack was originally developed as an internal communication tool for the team working on the computer game "Glitch" (which has been forked as Eleven).
+While the plans for that game did not meet expectations, Slack held more promise as a product and publicly launched in August 2013.
 Since then, the developers have been actively soliciting feedback and implementing new features based on user requests.

-Voice calls are currently in beta, with users on the free tier limited to 1:1 calling, while paid tiers can have group calls of up to 15 people.
+Since launch, Slack added support for voice and video calls, with users on the free tier limited to 1:1 calling.
+Paid tiers can have group calls with up to 15 people.
 If you prefer not to use Slack's internal implementation, it is (and will continue to be) possible to use Skype integration instead.
 As part of the focus on workgroup collaboration, Slack has increased the granularity of control available to group administrators, as well as added support for screen sharing in video calls.

+As of May 2018, Slack has 8 million daily active users across the platform, with more than 3 million users working in over 70,000 paid teams, and 200,000 developers building applications for use with Slack.

+Slack is the frequent subject of acquisition rumors.
+In March 2016, it was rumored that Microsoft was preparing an $8 billion offer for the company, though this was apparently vetoed by Satya Nadella and Bill Gates.
 In June 2017, it was rumored that Amazon had an interest in purchasing Slack Technologies at an estimated price tag of $9 billion.
+Slack completed Series H funding in August 2018, bringing it to a valuation of $7.1 billion.

 Additional resources: